 If you would be interested in working with local volunteers and helping them in managing these sites, please email GI4G@cornwall.gov.uk

-Work at all sites in Penzance will be completed by March 2019.
+Work at all sites in Penzance were completed by April 2019.

 Improvements have been made to these spaces during September and October 2018.
 Please see the photos of works undertaken.